cTurtle98/Lifealgorithmic/source/cis-191/labs/simple_root_filesystem.md

 ```

 Your image file will be graded by robot so please be sure you named your image file proj4.img.gz.
 Submit your file on Canvas.

-## Grading

-  * 5 points for having the console device with correct permissions
-  * 5 points for having all 8 directories with correct permissions
-  * 10 points if 'chroot' to your filesystem works